lnugraha/trimap_generator/README.md

 ---
 <b> TO DO: </b> <br/>
 - [ ] Recursive function of the module that can handle multiple input images
-- [ ] Enable image erosion option prior to trimap generation
+- [X] Enable image erosion option prior to trimap generation (January 06, 2019)

 ---
 ## Example ##